 Method 2.
 Restart Your Device through the Boot Menu

 In case your phone’s battery has enough juice and still doesn't power on, you might want to use the Boot menu to start the device.
 In case you don’t know, the Boot menu, also known as the recovery mode, that’s used to resolve a wide variety of software-related issues on an Android device.
 Ideally, users use the recovery mode to factory reset the device or even wipe the caches.
-Fortunately, you can also use it to restart the device when the power button stops working.
+Fortunately, you can also use it to restart the device when the power button stops responding properly.

 Follow these steps to switch on a Samsung phone if the Power button is not responding properly using the Boot menu and see if it works.

 Step 1 - First of all, find the right key combination to put your device in recovery mode.
 In general, you'll have to press down the "Power button," "Home button/Bixby button (bottom button on the left side)," and "Volume Down button" simultaneously to launch the recovery mode.
 (If your power button can not work at all, please turn to the third method).

 Step 2 - Once your device is in recovery mode, you'll have to use Volume buttons to navigate the menu.
 Why?
 Because the touch feature becomes unresponsive in the recovery mode.
 So, use the Volume keys and highlight the "Reboot System Now" option.

 Step 3 - Now, press the Power button to select the highlighted option and wait for the device to reboot.

 That's it; your Samsung phone will automatically exit the recovery mode and you'll be able to turn it on easily.

 Method 3.
 Use ADB (Android Debug Bridge) to Restart Your Samsung Device